allexcd/angulardart_swiping_navbar/README.md

 ## Usage

+- Clone it
+- Open it in Dart Editor or Webstorm
+- Use Pub Get to get dependencies
+- Use Pub Build
+- Create zip file with the content of build/web
-Clone it, open it in Dart Editor or Webstorm, build it, create zip file and use Phonegap Build.
-Install the app on mobile.
+- Upload zip file to Phonegap Build
+- Install the app on mobile.